-- Preparation Studies initial drawings/paintings recorded from your observations that form the basis of the investigation. - Research into Other Artists you will be required to research into the works of both European and non-European Artists in order to understand the context in which your work belongs.
-These investigations should be an invaluable source of inspiration to your own work. - The Final Piece this is the final realisation of all the research and development that you have done and should therefore reflect the standard of your work.
+- Preparation Studies initial drawings/paintings recorded from your observations that form the basis of the initial investigation. - Research into Other Artists you will be required to research into the works of both European and non-European Artists in order to understand the context in which your work belongs.
+These investigations should be a source of inspiration to your own work. - The Final Piece this is the final realisation of all the research and development that you have done and should therefore reflect elements of your artist(s).
 It is to be hoped that these pieces will go on display around school or feature in the Virtual Gallery.